-Herman was born in Warsaw in 1911 and studied at Warsaw School of Art and Decoration (1930-31).
-Throughout his life he travelled extensively, and his work has been shown in over 250 exhibitions across five continents, including the Festival of Britain exhibition on London’s South Bank in 1951; Camden Arts Centre; Geffrye Museum; and Whitechapel Gallery, London; National Museum of Wales, Cardiff; National Gallery of Victoria, Melbourne; Ernst Museum, Budapest; and the Jewish Museum, New York.
-His work is represented in many major collections including Tate; Victoria & Albert Museum, London; National Museum of Wales; Museum of Fine Arts, Montreal; National Gallery of Canada; Tel Aviv Museum of Art; Wellington National Art Gallery, New Zealand; and the Scottish National Gallery of Modern Art, amongst many others.
-Herman was awarded an OBE in 1981 for services to British art and was elected to the Royal Academy of Arts in 1990.
+Herman was born in 1911 in Warsaw and attended the Warsaw School of Art and Decoration (1930-31).
+He traveled extensively throughout his life, and his work has been displayed in over 250 exhibitions on five continents, including the 1951 Festival of Britain exhibition on London’s South Bank; Camden Arts Centre; Geffrye Museum; and Whitechapel Gallery, London; National Museum of Wales, Cardiff; National Gallery of Victoria, Melbourne; Ernst Museum, Budapest; and the Jewish Museum, New York.
+Many major collections house his work, including the Tate, the Victoria and Albert Museum in London, the National Museum of Wales, the Museum of Fine Arts in Montreal, the National Gallery of Canada, the Tel Aviv Museum of Art, the Wellington National Art Gallery in New Zealand, and the Scottish National Gallery of Modern Art, to name a few.
+In 1981, Herman received an OBE for contributions to British art, and in 1990, he was elected to the Royal Academy of Arts.